osmcode/osmcoastline/README.md

 ## Output

-The output is a spatialite database with the following tables.
+By default, the output is a spatialite database with the following tables.
 All tables are always created but depending on the command line options only some of them might contain anything.

 * `error_lines` Lines that have errors (for instance not closed rings or self-intersections).